ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 Check on PyPi for any package updates, then edit `requirements.txt` to install new versions where needed.
 Note that since we decided [all python projects should use virtual environments](Python-dependencies#how-python-dependencies-should-be-handled-in-the-future) there will be `requirements.txt`files for all Python projects using the new import mechanism, ensure these are also updated.

+### Lewis

+When Lewis is updated the version should be changed in individual support modules in the `lewis_emulators\lewis_versions.py` file.
+This should also be done for the IOC Generator templates for future IOCs.

 # System

 ### MySQL